Are you a bearded dragon owner looking to give your bearded dragon the best diet it can have?

 Hornworms are also the perfect food for those coming out of brumation or after they’ve finished mating when they’re exhausted.

-As a live food, they’re also high in calcium, making them a better choice compared to some fattier insects.
+They’re also high in calcium as live food, making them a better choice than some fattier insects.

 They also are low in fat, so they’re not a bad compliment to a staple insect.